erikstricker/MosaicSim/SpikeVar/README.md

 Depending on the variants we either start a SNV or SV caller, which can recalculate the VAF of each variant.
 For SNVs, we are using bcftools mpileup.
 For SVs and short read data we are using Paragraph from Illumina and for long read data Sniffles2 is used.

-Last the re-genotyped VCF is filtered according to the VAF with a small Python script, which calculates the minor allele frequency (MAF) for each variant and lets a variant pass to the final output if the MAF is equal or greater than the use specified VAF.
+Last the re-genotyped VCF is filtered according to the VAF with a small Python , which calculates the minor allele frequency (MAF) for each variant and lets a variant pass to the final output if the MAF is equal or greater than the use specified VAF.
 ```
 ./2b_re-genotyping_main.sh <VARIANT> <VAF> <sampleA.vcf> <sampleB.vcf> <sampleAandB.bam> output/path <ref.fa> <short|long>
 ```